Colorings of some Cayley graphs

 \textbf{Abstract:} Cayley graphs are graphs on algebraic structures, typically groups or group-like structures.
-In this paper, we have obtained a few results on Cayley graphs on Cyclic groups, typically powers of cycles, some colorings of powers of cycles, Cayley graphs on some non-abelian groups, and Cayley graphs on gyrogroups.
+In this paper, we have obtained a few results on Cayley graphs on Cyclic groups, powers of cycles, Cayley graphs on some non-abelian groups, and vertex, edge and total colorings of Cayley graphs on gyrogroups.